 “I haven’t done those in a while.
 That was the first time I played around with blonde hair.
 It gave me this electric feel.
 I needed a protective style that looked dope while I was on stage—the blonde looked great.
 I felt like an electric storm,” Alcindor says.

 Here at Byrdie, we know that beauty is way more than braid tutorials and mascara reviews.
-Beauty is identity.
-Our hair, our facial features, our bodies: They can reflect culture, sexuality, race, and even politics.
-We needed somewhere on Byrdie to talk about this stuff, so… welcome to The Flipside (as in the flip side of beauty, of course!), a dedicated place for unique, personal, and unexpected stories that challenge our society’s definition of “beauty.”
+Beauty is an identity.
+Our hair, our facial features, our bodies: They can reflect the culture, sexuality, race, and even politics.
+We needed somewhere on Byrdie to talk about this stuff, so… Welcome to The Flipside (as in the flip side of beauty, of course!), a dedicated place for unique, personal, and unexpected stories that challenge our society’s definition of “beauty.”
 Here, you’ll find cool interviews with LGBTQ+ celebrities, vulnerable essays about beauty standards and cultural identity, feminist meditations on everything from thigh brows to eyebrows, and more.
 The ideas our writers are exploring here are new, so we’d love for you, our savvy readers, to participate in the conversation too.
-Be sure to comment your thoughts (and share them on social media with the hashtag #TheFlipsideOfBeauty).
+Be sure to comment on your thoughts (and share them on social media with the hashtag #TheFlipsideOfBeauty).
 Because everybody gets to be heard here on The Flipside.